RaviKMalhotra/CCSP/Domain 2 - Cloud Data Security/Domain 2 Important Questions 3.md

 C.	Check the IRM’s certificate revocation list.
 D.	Delete the private keys for the original certificate.

-### Question # 47 - 	Frank’s organization is preparing to adopt an information rights management tool.
+### [important] Question # 47 - 	Frank’s organization is preparing to adopt an information rights management tool.
 What IRM capability focuses on providing rights to individuals based on their roles to ensure appropriate data access?
 A.	Tagging.
 B.	Data labeling.
 C.	Encryption.
 D.	Provisioning.

-### Question # 48 - Randy is following his organization’s data classification policy and tags data that was identified in the organization’s business impact analysis.
+### [important] Question # 48 - Randy is following his organization’s data classification policy and tags data that was identified in the organization’s business impact analysis.
 What type of classification is Randy performing?
 A. 	Criticality.
 B.	Jurisdiction.
 C.	Security.
 D.	Sensitivity.

-### Question # 49 - Susan is concerned that her organization doesn’t understand how a critical application works in their cloud environment.
+### [important] Question # 49 - Susan is concerned that her organization doesn’t understand how a critical application works in their cloud environment.
 Recent issues indicate that her organization’s developers and cloud architects have different ideas about how systems and services work together.
 What should Susan prepare to help document and explain how systems and services work together?
 A.	Data classification.
 B.	A business impact analysis.
 C.	A dataflow diagram.
 D.	Data mapping.

-### Question # 50 - Jane is considering data dispersion as a security and availability strategy for her organization.
+### [important] Question # 50 - Jane is considering data dispersion as a security and availability strategy for her organization.
 What risk should she highlight as the most significant potential problem if her organization does adopt a multivendor approach to dispersion?
 A.	Data dispersion makes it difficult to encrypt data.
 B.	Geographic dispersion may impact performance.
 C.	An outage at a provider may result in data not being available.